anandmd200/React-4-FoodOrdering-App/README.md

 - when components already mounted then after every render only `componentDidUpdate` is called,and componentDidMount is not called.
 - `ComponentWillUnmount` called when we chnage the page or switch the routes.

+***
-### componentDidUpdate() is a life cycle method which is called after every render, then how will you write code so that it will run when ever the state changes?
+### ComponentDidUpdate() is a life cycle method which is called after every render, then how will you write code so that it will run when ever the state changes?

 ```
     componentDidUpdate(prevProps, prevState){